Workflows

 Trigger: Conversation Resolved

-- Start simple — Begin with a single trigger and one or two actions, then add complexity
+- Start simple — one trigger, one or two actions, then add complexity.

-- Test before publishing — Always run a test to make sure things work as expected
+- Test before publishing — always run a test to confirm things work as expected.

-- Use descriptive names — A clear workflow name makes it easy to find and manage later
+- Use descriptive names — clear names make workflows easy to find later.

-- Watch your execution history — Check the Runs page regularly to catch any failures early
+- Watch run history — check the Runs page regularly to catch failures early.

-- Combine with labels — Labels make great building blocks for decisions and organization
+- Lean on labels — labels make great building blocks for decisions and organization.

 Related topics

-- Labels — Create labels to use in workflow conditions and actions
+- Labels — create labels to use in conditions and actions

-- Contacts & Segments — Understand the contacts your workflows interact with
+- Contacts & Segments — the contacts your workflows interact with